- Academic English Studies (ESL)

 Quantitative Reasoning Exam

-The proficiency exam is administered online through ALEKS Placement, Preparation, and Learning system (ALEKS PPL).
+The placement exam is administered online through ALEKS Placement, Preparation, and Learning system (ALEKS PPL).
 This adaptive testing system will assess your mastery over a broad range of mathematical topics ranging from basic arithmetic to precalculus (including trigonometry).
 Your score on the test will determine what math and science classes you can register for.

 *** IMPORTANT DATES ***

-To take the exam
+Instructions To take the Assessment

 - Sign up to take the exam by clicking on the link in the blue box above.